Jiian/fifa-wc-2020/README.md

 # FIFA2020
-Short analysis of countries' playing style in FIFA2020 with visualisations.
+Short analysis of countries' playing style in FIFA World Cup 2020 with visualisations.

 Exploratory data analysis on the playing style of countries who played in FIFA2020.
 Questions including: